beryan/Adventure2019/README.md

 For `Windows 10` users, follow [this](https://coursys.sfu.ca/2019sp-cmpt-373-d1/discussion/topic/for-windows-users/) guideline provided by the instructor.

 For `Linux` environments, installing the necessary tools and libraries is easy.
-However, before running any commands in `bash`, make sure idOfRoomDoorLeadsTo run the command:
+However, before running any commands in `bash`, make sure to run the command:

 ```
 sudo apt-get update